Is 674 a Good Credit Score?

 Can I Get a Personal Loan with a 674 Credit Score?

 There are many reasons why you may want or need a personal loan, including home improvements, a wedding, medical bills, or credit card consolidation.
-In fact, according to Bankrate, more Americans (39%) take out a personal loan to consolidate debt than any other reason.
+In fact, according to LendingTree, more Americans (40.1%) take out a personal loan to consolidate debt than for any other reason.

 Whatever the reason, with a credit score of 674, you will likely have options for securing a personal loan.
-Typically, you need a credit score of at least 610 to 640 to qualify for a loan, so a credit score of 674 makes you a good candidate in the eyes of many lenders.
+Some lenders approve borrowers with a credit score as low as 580, so a score of 674 makes you a good candidate in the eyes of many lenders.
 Though some lenders prefer a borrower who falls into the “very good” or “exceptional” range, with a 674 credit score, you may still qualify for a personal loan with competitive loan terms.

 Takeaway